f4exb/sdrangel/Readme.md

 <h2>LimeSDR</h2>

-Linux only and experimental.
+LimeSDR plugins are not included in Win32 binary distribution.

-&#9888; LimeSuite library itself is unstable or made unstable in the source and sink plugins due to lack of documentation.
-These plugins are provided as a minimal support and further development is suspended until proper support for LimeSDR is available.
+&#9888; LimeSuite library is difficult to implement due to the lack of documentation.
+The plugins should work normally when running as single instances.
+Support of both Rx and/or both Rx running concurrently is experimental.

 You will need a minimal installation of LimeSuite: